Approved September 1, 2011

 PART II: MEMBERSHIP

 Membership in the National Legal Mentoring Consortium should reflect a broad diversity of background and experience to better achieve the Consortium’s purposes, and should include members from law schools, private and public sector law practice, bar organizations whether mandatory or voluntary, judiciary and court organizations and commissions, professional lawyer organizations, and legal professionals.
-Membership consists of Active Members afforded such privileges and responsibilities as established by the Membership Committee and such other classes of membership as may be approved pursuant to these Bylaws or through action of the Executive Committee.
+Membership consists of Active Members afforded such privileges and responsibilities as established by the Membership Committee and such other classes of membership as may be approved pursuant to these Bylaws or through action of the Board of Directors.

 Active Members: Active members may include individual lawyers, legal professionals, and organizational members.
 In the case of organizational members, the organization may, from time to time, appoint a single representative for purposes of voting.
 Only Active Members may vote or hold office.